-Under his amended and restated employment agreement, Mr. Marda's current annual base salary is \$381,900 as of March 1, 2020, which is subject to review and redetermination by our board of directors or our compensation committee, and he is eligible to earn an annual bonus with a target amount equal to 40% of his base salary.
-Mr. Marda is also eligible to participate in the employee benefit plans available to our employees, subject to the terms of those plans.
-Mr. Marda received a one-time sign on bonus equal to \$60,000, which would have been subject to repayment if he had terminated his employment other than for "good reason" prior to the six-month anniversary of his start date.
-Pursuant to his employment agreement, Mr. Marda received aone-time anniversary cash bonus equal to \$60,000 on January 22, 2020, subject to full repayment of such bonus by Mr. Marda if he terminates his employment other than for "good reason," as defined in his employment agreement, within the three month period following January 22, 2020.
+Under his amended and restated employment agreement, Dr. Chang is entitled to an annual base salary, which is subject to review and redetermination by our board of directors or our compensation committee, and he is eligible to earn an annual bonus with a target amount equal to 40% of his base salary.
+Dr. Chang is also eligible to participate in the employee benefit plans available to our employees, subject to the terms of those plans.

-Mr. Marda's employment agreement provides that, in the event that his employment is terminated by us without "cause" or by him for "good reason," then subject to the execution and effectiveness of a separation agreement and release and compliance with his continuing obligations, he will be entitled to receive (i) an amount equal to (x) nine months of base salary payable on our normal payroll cycle if such termination occurs outside of the Change in Control Period or (y) a lump sum in cash in the amount of 1.0 times the sum of his base salary plus his target bonus for the then-current year payable on our or our successor's normal payroll cycle over 12 months if such termination occurs within the Change in Control Period; (ii) payment of the monthly employer COBRA premium for the same level of group health coverage as in effect for Mr. Marda on the date of termination up to (x) nine months if such termination occurs outside of the Change in Control Period; and (iii) full acceleration of all stock options and other stock-based awards subject to time-based vesting held by Mr. Marda if such termination occurs within the Change in Control Period.
+Dr. Chang's employment agreement provides that, in the event that his employment is terminated by us without "cause" or by him for "good reason," then subject to the execution and effectiveness of a separation agreement and release and compliance with his continuing obligations, he will be entitled to receive (i) an amount equal to

+(x) nine months of base salary payable on our normal payroll cycle if such termination occurs outside of the Change in Control Period or (y) a lump sum in cash in the amount of 1.0 times the sum of his base salary plus his target bonus for the then-current year payable on our or our successor's normal payroll cycle over 12 months if such termination occurs within the Change in Control Period; (ii) payment of the monthly employer COBRA premium for the same level of group health coverage as in effect for Dr. Chang on the date of termination up to (x) nine months if such termination occurs outside of the Change in Control Period, and (iii) full acceleration of all stock options and other stock-based awards subject to time-based vesting held by Dr. Chang if such termination occurs within the Change in Control Period.

-The payments and benefits provided to Mr. Marda under his employment agreement in connection with a sale event may not be eligible for a federal income tax deduction for the company pursuant to Section 280G of the Code.
+The payments and benefits provided to Dr. Chang under his employment agreement in connection with a sale event may not be eligible for a federal income tax deduction for the company pursuant to Section 280G of the Code.
 These payments and benefits also may be subject to an excise tax under Section 4999 of the Code.
-If the payments or benefits payable to Mr. Marda in connection with a sale event would be subject to the excise tax on golden parachutes imposed under Section 4999 of the Code, then those payments or benefits will be reduced if such reduction would result in a higher net after-tax benefit to such officer.
+If the payments or benefits payable to Dr. Chang in connection with a sale event would be subject to the excise tax on golden parachutes imposed under Section 4999 of the Code, then those payments or benefits will be reduced if such reduction would result in a higher net after-tax benefit to such officer.

-In addition, Mr. Marda has entered into a non-competition, non-solicitation, confidentiality and assignment agreement with us that contains, among other things, non-competition and non-solicitation provisions that apply during the term of Mr. Marda's employment and for 12 months thereafter.
+In addition, Dr. Chang has entered into anon-competition, non-solicitation, confidentiality and assignment agreement with us that contains, among other things, non-competition and non-solicitation provisions that apply during the term of Dr. Chang's employment and for 12 months thereafter.

-Outstanding Equity Awards at 2019 Fiscal Year End Table
+Outstanding Equity Awards at 2020 Fiscal Year End Table

-The following table presents information regarding all outstanding stock awards and stock options held by each of our named executive officers as of December 31, 2019.
+The following table presents information regarding all outstanding stock awards and stock options held by each of our named executive officers as of December 31, 2020.